Taugeshtu/so-sorcery/README.md

 - [ ] when add & run-ing, refresh the screen
 - [ ] Cost counting and displaying
 - [ ] remove available files list from the json?..
+- [ ] Parsing "thinking" stages of PA response and displaying them somewhere

 Big & faraway items:
 - [ ] more robust error handling on the backend pls?